-A historical beach-side suburb on the False Bay coast, Muizenberg is popular with families for its long, gentle-sloping beach, warm water, beautiful views, and activities such as mini-golf and waterslides.
+A historical beach-side suburb on the False Bay coast, Muizenberg is popular with families for its long beach, warm water (by Cape Town standards), beautiful views, and activities such as mini-golf and waterslides.
 The beach is famous for its row of colourful changing houses and is a photo favourite from the mountain road far above.
-Muizenberg beach has also long been the best place for beginner surfers to learn and enjoy the waves on a long friendly beach break which is less daunting and competitive than Cape Town's other surf spots.
-Several popular surf schools have been established at Surfers Corner at Muizenberg and there are a few fun cafes and restaurants in the corner to replenish surfers.
-False Bay is known for its Great White Shark population, but a shark watch service is in operation to give warning to bathers and surfers; visitors should take note of the flag and siren system which is clearly explained on signposts.
+Muizenberg beach has also long been the best place in Cape Town for beginner surfers to learn and enjoy the waves.
+Its break is far less daunting and competitive than Cape Town's other surf spots.
+Several popular surf schools have been established at Surfers Corner in Muizenberg, accompanied by a few fun cafés and restaurants.
+False Bay is also known for its Great White Shark population, but a shark watch service is in operation to give warning to bathers and surfers.
+Visitors should take note of the flag and siren system which is clearly explained on signposts.

-Transport: The train line between Cape Town's centre and Simonstown runs through Muizenberg
+Transport: The train line between Cape Town's centre and Simonstown runs through Muizenberg.